 Step #1: The Office 365 Portal

-Open a session in your Office 365 from the address www.office.com.
+Open a session in your Office 365 with this link.

 Step #2: The Office 365 Dashboard

-You are now in the Office 365 dashboard.
+You are now on the Office 365 dashboard.
 Choose the Dynamics 365 icon.

 If you don’t see the icon, check with your Office 365 administrator that you have been assigned the right license.

 Step #3: The Selections of the Dynamics 365